-File Sharing The apps listed below can transfer docu ments between your iPad and this computer.

-Apps forScore Documents
+File Sharing The apps listed below can transfer documents between your IPad and this computer.
+Apps forScore Documents forScore Documents forScore Documents for Score Documents for Score

-forScore

-Add Save to

 Adding Files

 Things to Know

 You can use virtually any PDF file with forScore mini, but not every file works perfectly.
 Very large files may not perform well with forScore mini (or any PDF reader) especially on older devices due to the limits of the hardware itself, so if you're scanning your own files you may need to try a few different settings before you find a good balance of quality and size.